02 - A Minimal Rust Kernel

 Set a Default Target

-parameter on every invocation of cargo build
+To avoid passing the --target parameter on every invocation of cargo build,

 we can override the default target.
 To do this, we add the following to our

-cargo configuration file at .cargo/config.toml
+cargo configuration file at .cargo/config.toml:

 # in .cargo/config.toml